AndyCW/MovesenseDotNet/README.md

 # MovesenseDotNet
 Movesense .NET SDK for Xamarin Android and Xamarin iOS.
 Xamarin Forms supported for both shared project and shared library configurations.

-**NEW RELEASE Movesense.NET V2.0.5 23 April 2019**
+**NEW RELEASE Movesense.NET V2.1 June 2019**
+  * Latest MDS Libraries supported in this release. v1.34.1 of the Android and iOS MDS Libraries are wrapped by this plugin.
+Install Plugin.Movesense v2.1 or later from NuGet to get this update.
+  * 64 bit targets fully supported.
-  * Adds new method GetDetailedTimeAsync.
+  * [v2.0.5] Adds new method GetDetailedTimeAsync.
 Fixes issues with SetTime and modificationTimestamp in GetLogEntries.
-  * Current MDS Libraries supported. v1.28.1 of the Android and iOS MDS Libraries are wrapped by this plugin.
-Install Plugin.Movesense v2.0.5 from NuGet to get this update.
-  * **NEW Movesense.NET V2.0 API**.
+  * **Movesense.NET V2.0 API**.
 V2.0 of Movesense.NET introduces a slightly different API.
 You now get an *IMovesenseDevice* object back from a call to *ConnectMdsAsync* and you use this object thereafter to invoke other Movsense.NET operations.
 The old API has been deprecated, as it relied on the device name to identify the target but which proved unreliable as device names may change.
   * V1.x Movesense.NET API is still supported and still fully operational, although code that calls to V1.x methods are flagged with 'Deprecated' compiler warnings.

 **IMPORTANT SETUP FOR ANDROID PROJECTS for Plugin.Movesense v1.7.2.1 and later**